Body Found In Burning Vehicle Near Disney World Mini-Golf Course

 The victim, who is still unidentified, was found after firefighters put out a blaze near the Fantasia Gardens mini-golf course.
 The incident occurred at 1209 Epcot Resorts Boulevard, where both deputies and the Reedy Creek Fire Department worked together to handle the situation.

-According to the Independent, the Sheriff’s office spokesperson released a statement about the event:
+According to the Independent, the Sheriff’s office spokesperson released a statement about the event.

 “Reedy Creek Fire Department extinguished the fire and discovered a victim deceased inside the vehicle,” they said.
 “Fire Marshall, Homicide, and Sector 6 Investigators are on scene conducting an investigation.
 We will provide information as it becomes available.”